japsuu/KorpiEngine/README.md

-# Korpi Engine

-Korpi Engine is an open-source,
+# <p align="center">Korpi Engine</p>

-MIT-licensed 3D game engine written in pure C# and .NET 8.
+An open-source, MIT-licensed 3D game engine written in pure C# and .NET 8.
 The engine uses a 64-bit (double) coordinate system on the CPU and camera-relative rendering on the GPU, to achieve large world support.

 > [!WARNING]